 I'm learning more about the differences between gluten intolerance, wheat allergy, Wheat or gluten sensitivity.
 It all seems very confusing.
 The more I read the more I seem to fit in the category of wheat allergy.
 I found this site helpful.

 "Even though it occurs as a reaction to protein in wheat, Celiac Disease is not specifically a wheat allergy.
 A wheat allergy — like most well-known allergies — is the response of white blood cells called basophils and mast cells to something called Immunoglobulin E (or IgE for short).
 In laymen terms, this is a traditional allergy where you develop antibodies to an allergen, in this case wheat.
 Believe it or not, you can have a wheat allergy and not have Celiac Disease (or gluten intolerance), and you can have Celiac Disease and not have a wheat allergy.
 They’re two completely different responses in your body.
+In a vast majority of cases, gluten intolerance symptoms will be systemic and will be a result of consuming gluten over a period of time.
+But symptoms of wheat intolerance will instead manifest themselves more like you perceive a typical allergy: quickly and with single exposure.
+Being gluten intolerant can be frustrating as this autoimmune disease can be subtle and insidious."

 My #1 symptom is sinus inflammation, and it happens quite soon after exposure.
 In fact, yesterday I had lunch with a friend at Subway.
 I didn't eat there.
 I ate my own gluten free sandwich made from coconut flour and gluten free meat.
 As I sat there, very soon I noticed I was feeling the congestion begin.
 I walked in there and if you've been in Subway you know what I mean... it just wreaked of the smell of freshly made bread.
 For some reason much stronger a smell than at any bakery or any other restaurant I've ever been to.
 I know they make their rolls right there in their oven.
 I couldn't believe just the smell of the bread was causing me to have a reaction when I didn't even eat any!
 I mean, come on!!!